ymilkessa/ts-uniform-probability-selector/README.md

 # Uniform Probability Selector

 Module for making equally random selections of items that are arranged in a tree structure.
 It contains two classes described blow.
-(TODO: ADD SOME LINK HERE)

 ## Classes